EducationalVideoCenter/WAC/CONTRIBUTING.md

 **ANYONE can contribute to our project**

-In particular people with skill sets and / or interests in any of the following areas can help us with our project:  media, filmmaking, education, community organizing, activism, technology, youth development and urban-rural coalition building
+In particular people with skill sets and / or interests in any of the following areas can help us with our project:
+Media, filmmaking, education, community organizing, activism, technology, youth development and urban-rural coalition building.

 This documents is a set of guidelines for contributing to WAC on GitHub.
 These are guidelines, not rules.
 This guide is meant to make it easy for you to get involved.